FlightKooba: A Fast Interpretable FTP Model: Experiments

 \subsection{Overall Results}

-For each model: We set the number of modules for each model to 2, meaning that each model consists of two stacked blocks.
-The batch\_size is set to 32, and the seq\_len is set to 8 (owing to the large amount of electricity and transportation data, the seq\_len is set to 1 in both datasets to preserve the experimental results).
+For each model: We set the number of modules for each model to 2, which means that each model consists of two stacked blocks.
+The batch\_size is set to 32 and the seq\_len is set to 8.
 We use the MSE loss function,the learning rate is set to 0.001, the number of epochs is set to 50, and we will evaluate the performance of each model by taking the average of 10 training runs.

-For the data set: We process each data set based on the shape of the time series dataset (batch\_size, features, seq\_len).
-The first 70\% of the entire data set is used as the training set.
-Except for the CAFUC and Lorenz datasets, which use the remaining part as the test set, the other datasets are difficult to interpret due to large fluctuations in values, so only the last 200 data points of the training set are used as the test set.
-(All models mentioned in this article were tested on a Linux system equipped with an RTX 4080 SUPER graphics card.)
+For the data set: We process each data set based on the shape of the time series data (batch\_size, seq\_len, features).
+The first 70\% of the entire data set is used as a training set, followed by the next 200 data points as a test set.
+(All models mentioned in this paper were tested on Linux systems equipped with RTX 5880 Ada graphics cards.)

-In terms of convergence speed, FlightKooba's convergence speed is slightly insufficient, while Mamba and xLSTM both have good convergence speeds.
-In terms of prediction accuracy, the three models have different advantages in different datasets, and Mamba performs best overall.
-In terms of training time and memory usage, FlightKooba can match the training speed of the Mamba module without CUDA-level acceleration and is even faster on some datasets.The experimental results are summarized in Figure \ref{fig:c}.
+In terms of prediction accuracy: Koopa and FlightBERT++ demonstrated the best performance, achieving exceptionally low loss values on the training set.
+This also highlights the advantages of full neural network modeling approaches in various tasks.
+However, the training time and memory overhead associated with such modeling methods cannot be overlooked.
+Regarding training time and memory usage: The FlightKooba module exhibited the shortest training time and the lowest memory consumption among the five models.
+The experimental results (including MSE, training time, and memory consumption) are shown in Figure \ref{fig:b1}, \ref{fig:b2} and \ref{fig:b3}.

 Since the text of the data in the plot is difficult to read, the following table gives all the data in the plot.
 As shown in Table \ref{tab:1}.